ritika-7/Sudoku-Master/README.md

 # Sudoku-Master
-I have developed a tic tac toe game using HTML, CSS, &amp; JavaScript.
+I have developed a tic tac toe game using HTML, CSS & JavaScript.